nojronatron/MobWxApp/README.md

 Latest-to-oldest:

+- Separate Current Conditions from 7-day Forecast data in the UI.
+- Design 7-day forecast page that consumes current location and diplays weather data.
 - Part of development and testing now includes Ad-hoc publishing APK for side-load testing on physical Android devices.
 - Update UI to be responsive to window size, device orientation, and device type.
 - Dedicated function to get Android Location on startup.